-Sites for Fountain Square and Washington Park, which are managed by 3CDC, were also hacked with the same directive and have since been taken down by administrators.
+Websites for Fountain Square and Washington Park, which are managed by 3CDC, were also hacked with the same directive.
 The message did not name any specific reason for targeting the groups.

 Brittney Carden, Communications Manager for 3CDC, says the organization is aware of the situation.